 Although the cafe and tramper hire are currently closed, Crickley Hill is still open.
 The toilets are open between 9am and 4pm.
 The mobility tramper is also available for hire - please see further information in the 'Visit' tab.
-Crickley Hill's opening hours are currently 6am to 6pm and visitors will still need to pay to park.
+Crickley Hill's opening hours are currently 6:00-18:00 and visitors will still need to pay to park.
 Remote payment options are available to use before or after your stay to minimise contact and queuing at the payment machines.

 Here's all the information you need when planning your visit to Crickley Hill.
 Please note that opening times will change throughout the year.

 Site opening times

 Crickley Hill car park's new opening times are 6am - 6pm.
 Car parking charges still apply - we have just updated the tariff to a flat £2 all day rate following visitor feedback.

 Please note that the site gates are closed and locked each evening, please ensure you exit the site ahead of the gate closure time indicated on the main entrance sign.
 You will be charged if you are locked in on site.